iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 before diverting runoff into Lyons Valley Park Subdivision* {: .caption }

+A diversion channel west of Lyons Valley Park Subdivision is proposed to intercept overflow from Red Hill Gulch before the discharge damages property.
-Any flow that exceeds the capacity of the South Ledge Ditch poses a flooding hazard to Lyons Valley Subdivision and Bohn Park.
+Any flow exceeding the capacity of the South Ledge Ditch continues north spilling into Bohn Park and Lyons Valley Park Subdivision.
 This uncontrolled spill flow risks the structural integrity of the ditch and poses a hazard to homes along the west side of Lyons Valley Park.
-The Red Hill Gulch Overflow Channel would intercept flows along the east side of Bohn Park preventing these flows from diverting into the Lyons Valley Park Subdivision.
+The Red Hill Gulch Overflow Channel East would intercept flows along the east side of Bohn Park preventing these flows from diverting into the Lyons Valley Park Subdivision.
 The grading associated with the overflow channel would change the surface conditions of the east side of the park but still allow for parking and multi-purpose uses.
 The multiple uses of this eastern side of the park require the channel to be wider and flatter that typical conveyance channels in order to maintain the function of the space for parking and exhibitions.

 In general, this option intercepts and conveys large storm events from